 Citizenship protests: Hundreds detained; mobile, internet services suspended in Delhi

-Hundreds of students, activists and opposition leaders were detained on Thursday when they defied prohibitory orders to protest against the new citizenship law as large parts of the national capital reeled under restrictions on mobile internet services and traffic movement.
-Opposition leaders including D Raja, Sitaram Yechury, Nilotpal Basu, Brinda Karat, Ajay Maken Sandeep Dikshit and activists Yogendra Yadav, Umar Khalid, were among those detained near the Red Fort and Mandi House -- the sites of the two planned demonstrations.
+Thousands of students, activists and opposition leaders hit the streets in the national capital on Thursday defying heavy security clampdown and prohibitory orders even as authorities suspended mobile internet services and restricted traffic movement to quell the swirling agitation.
+Opposition leaders D Raja, Sitaram Yechury, Nilotpal Basu, Brinda Karat, Ajay Maken, Sandeep Dikshit and activists Yogendra Yadav, Umar Khalid were among over 1,200 people detained from areas around Red Fort and Mandi House -- the sites of the two planned demonstrations.

 "How many people will your jails hold?
 As Gandhiji said, once people lose the fear of being detained, they are free.
 Then the oppressors have lost.
 That is what is happening with the CAA protests," tweeted activist Prashant Bhushan before he was detained.
 After he was detained, Swaraj Abhiyan President Yogendra Yadav urged people to continue their peaceful protest but warned against committing "any mistake".

-Scores of protestors at the Jantar Mantar offered roses to security personnel withe a message of "Love in return of hatred", saying police can lathicharge them as much as they want.
-Some lawyers participating in the demonstration also offered legal assistance to protestors in case they are detained by the Delhi Police.
+Scores of protestors at the Jantar Mantar offered roses to security personnel with a message of "Love in return of hatred", saying police can baton charge them as much as they want.
+Some lawyers participating in the demonstration also offered legal assistance to protestors in case they are detained by Delhi Police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)